MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 Metamorphic Testing (MT) is an alternative technique to alleviate the test oracle problem that exploits known input and output relations that should hold among \emph{multiple} test executions, the so-called Metamorphic Relations (MRs)~\cite{chen1998metamorphic}.
 As an example, if the input image for an image-based classifier DNN is altered by slightly increasing its brightness, the output of the DNN should remain almost unchanged.
 Here, the MR we define consists of an \emph{Input Relation (IR)} ($img_2 = brighten(img_1)$) and an \emph{Output Relation (OR)} ($output_2 \simeq output_1$).

 Typically, MT is performed with pairs of test cases: A \emph{source} test case, which is usually generated by a test generation strategy (e.g., random test generation), and a \emph{follow-up} test case, generated by \emph{transforming} the source test case in a way that the input relation of the MR is satisfied~\cite{segura2016survey,chen1998metamorphic}.
 For the given example, the follow-up image can be generated by brightening the source image.
 A violation of this MR (high deviation of the output between the source and follow-up images) might indicate that the DNN is not operating reliably, possibly due to uncertain conditions~\cite{weiss2023uncertainty}.
+Note that the satisfaction of a MR does not necessarily guarantee that the behavior of the system is correct.

 This technique has already been applied in various forms for testing CPSs, such as autonomous drones~\cite{lindvall2017metamorphic} and driverless cars~\cite{zhou2019metamorphic}, including DNN-based autonomous driving systems \cite{tian2018deeptest,zhang2018deeproad}.
 Nevertheless, the existing research of this technique focuses on testing, as opposed to other verification tasks such as the online monitoring of systems.